thanhlai/board/about/index.md

 title: About
 ---

-Just a page that contains interesting links and learning materials.
+Just a page that contains interesting links and learning materials, or sometimes my thoughts.
 No Copyright Intended. :smile_cat:

 Back to [board](../index.html).